VA loans are the greatest benefit offered to Veterans.

-Not to be outdone, the VA home loans program also offer VA Cash-Out Refinance loans obviously designed to offer this exclusive traditional refi cash-out advantage to military borrowers.
+Not to be outdone, the VA home loan program also offers VA Cash-Out Refinance loans, obviously designed to offer this exclusive traditional refi cash-out advantage to military borrowers.

-- You can access a VA cash-out refinance mortgage even if your existing mortgage is not a VA loan (for example, USDA, FHA, or conventional loan).
+- You can access a VA cash-out refinance mortgage even if your existing mortgage is not a VA loan (USDA, FHA, or conventional loan).
 In contrast, you can only use a VA streamline refinance mortgage to refinance an existing VA loan.

 FAQs about VA Streamline Refinance Mortgage

 Is it compulsory for me to refinance my VA loan through my current lender?